jeancahu/firmadigital/README.md

-# Tool for Local Packaging FirmaDigital Costa Rica for a Manual installation on ArchLinux
+# Instructions for FirmaDigital Costa Rica Manual installation on ArchLinux

 [README Español](./README_es.md)

-This repository provides a *packaging rule (PKGBUILD)* that helps convert the official **Firmadigital** software package (distributed in Debian format) for use on Arch Linux-based systems.
+This repository provides a *packaging rule (PKGBUILD)* that helps install the official **Firmadigital** software package (distributed in Debian format) for use on Arch Linux-based systems.
 Please note that **the software itself is NOT provided in this repository**

 ## Downloading the Debian formatted package